epam/badgerdoc/README.md

 model training and result visualization.

 The platform has rich functionality in access and data management, annotation setups, and pipeline composition.
-Access management is based on Keycloak, which is integrated with EPAM Active Directory.
+Access management is based on Keycloak, which is integrated with Active Directory.
 Data can be uploaded in batches, organized into datasets as well as uploaded as a single file.
 ML pipeline can be applied to a dataset, which will trigger batch processing, or to a single document.
 BadgerDoc is capable of annotating large datasets by many annotators.
 It has algorithms for task distribution,